mittalprince/Everyday-Stuff/Blog Folder/weather_app/README.md

 ### Creating Our Server

 First thing we need to do is get our server up and running.
-For this we will use [Express].
-It is a minimalist web framework for [Node.js] that deals with exploring various code with which we need on a frequent basis.
+For this we will use [Express](https://expressjs.com/).
+It is a minimalist web framework for [Node.js](https://nodejs.org/en/) that deals with exploring various code with which we need on a frequent basis.
 Express make it very east to create and run a web server with Node.

 To install Express, write the following command in terminal: